Eric-Chung-0511/Learning-Record/Data Science Projects/Credit Score Classification/README.md

 * **Model Training and Fine-Tuning**: Further fine-tuned models and evaluated using accuracy, precision, recall, F1-score, and ROC_AUC.

 * **ANN Implementation**: Built and evaluated an Artificial Neural Network with the same metrics.

-* **Using Object-Oriented Programming (OOP)**: Implemented an object-oriented approach to create a reusable class for model evaluation and plotting ROC curves.
-This class includes methods for calculating performance metrics and plotting ROC curves for multiclass classification and voting classifiers.

 ### 📊 Results:
 The Voting Classifier achieved the best results with the following metrics: